GreenLemonProtocol/dksap-polkadot/README.md

 In DKSAP, if an auditor or a proxy server exists in the system, the receiver can share the ‘scan private key’ s and the ‘spend public key’ B with the auditor/proxy server so that those entities can scan the blockchain transaction on behalf of the receiver.
 However, they are not able the compute the ephemeral private key c + b and spend the payment.

 ### Project Details
-This repository demonstrates how to build non-fungible tokens with an anonymous owner for the Polkadot ecosystem.
+This project demonstrates how to build non-fungible tokens with an anonymous owner for the Polkadot ecosystem.

 #### How to Play